OnlineSTL: Scaling Time Series Decomposition by 100x: Introduction

-Not only do we require high throughput and low latency, we also need an online algorithm with little manual retraining or tuning.
-In other words, we desire a relatively parameter-free model.
-These online algorithms will adaptively learn the model parameters (decomposition in our case) with every new point.
-OnlineSTL can be thought of as a series of online filters which perform trend and seasonality extraction.
-Through these filters, we iteratively refine the trend and seasonality estimates.
-We ensure that each refinement is online and computationally efficient.
 Internally, we have deployed OnlineSTL for over a year now, and the algorithm is implemented on top of Apache Flink \cite{flink} as a stateful keyed map function.
 Apache Flink is a distributed streaming data-flow engine.
 It remains a natural choice for systems needing low latency and high throughput.
 In Flink, data is streamed continuously, queries are never-ending, and data can arrive late or even out-of-order.